Race car driver Jessi Combs, known as the 'fastest woman on four wheels,' dies while trying to beat record

 "She was a brilliant & to[p]-notch builder, engineer, driver, fabricator, and science communicator, & strove everyday to encourage others by her prodigious example," said Adam Savage, former co-host of the TV show "Mythbusters."

 Combs appeared in multiple episodes of the show, while host Kari Byron was on maternity leave.
-She also appeared in shows such as
+She also appeared as a host in shows such as "All Girls Garage" and "Overhaulin'."

 Combs became the fastest woman on four wheels in 2013 at the North American Eagle Supersonic Speed Challenger, when she set a record of 398 mph.